A note from Angela

 While this is a ‘watch this space’ situation, the important message is to keep calm and carry on!
 Continue to be vigilant with monitoring your new and existing customers for any warning signs of business distress, make sure your terms and conditions are watertight, and watch that your payment terms aren’t being stretched out.

-In this edition, Optimum’s Helen Dickson shares her tips for speeding up your debt recovery process, and we have two articles from Samantha Goddard from STG Legal who has joined Optimum’s professional panel.
-Teamed with Lydia Harris, Samantha’s first article is in response to a recent increase we’ve seen in clients being the victims of credit card payment chargebacks and outlines what you can do to reduce the risk, and her second weighs up the pros and cons of Magistrates Court over QCAT.
+In this edition, Optimum’s Helen Dickson shares her tips for speeding up your debt recovery process, and we have two informative articles – the first article is in response to a recent increase we’ve seen in clients being the victims of credit card payment chargebacks and outlines what you can do to reduce the risk, and the second weighs up the pros and cons of Magistrates Court over QCAT.

 A reminder too that Optimum’s newest team member, Debbie Harris, is available to expertly manage your collections.
 If you’d like to reach out to her for advice or to discuss your account, contact her via email or call her on 07 3166 8888.